 In each of these scenarios, GlobalMed is a key partner in the VA and DoD tele-audiology programs.
 First using the GlobalMed i8500 audiology medical cart and now using the ClinicalAccess Station Audiology carts, the VA and DoD have quickly seen the patient benefits in providing tele-audiology as a service.
-Tele-audiology allows patients who might otherwise not seek out treatment or skip monitoring appointments to get the treatment they need, and at a cost savings for travel reimbursement by reducing travel time and distance.
+Tele-audiology patients might not otherwise seek out treatment or skip monitoring appointments to get the treatment they need; tele-audiology provides a convenient channel for care, and saves transportation time and cost.

-With the VA, we didnt just sell them audiology equipment on a cart.
-We worked with them to create installations that allowed the VA to use -tele-audiology the way it was needed to benefit veterans located long distances from VA Medical Centers.
+With the VA, we didn’t just sell them audiology equipment on a cart.
+We worked with them to create installations that allowed the VA to use tele-audiology to benefit veterans located long distances from VA Medical Centers.
 We integrated audiometers into sound booths with different transducers at VA CBOCs, allowing veterans to be tested, while connected to an audiologist.
 The sound booths contained a monitor so the veteran could see the audiologist; a camera so the audiologist could see the veteran; and a microphone with talk forward functionality so the audiologist could hear the veteran and hear the tones being presented for the test.

-Another requested capability GlobalMed provided the VA is store-and-forward audiograms, which is different from tele-audiology.
-The differences are:
+Another requested capability GlobalMed provided is the store-and-forward audiogram, which differs from tele-audiology in these ways:

 - Store-and-Forward Audiogram: A technician/nurse seats the patient in front of a touch screen system (or they can use the PC mouse) and connects the transducers to the patient so they can begin a self-automated hearing test.
 Once the test is completed, the technician/nurse sends images of the hearing aid, ear lobes, tympanic and the audiogram report to the VA PACs system for the audiologist to review.